Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 author's Firebase app and you WON'T be able to moderate/admin posts or fully control it.
 So it is recommended to create your own Firebase account as above.
 The default database also has a low (free) resource limit for users/space.

-* See demo.html for a complete working example of using <speakur-discussion>
+* See demo.html for a complete working example of using `<speakur-discussion>`

-* Your page must load the webcomponents.js that polyfills Web Component support:
+* Your page must load `webcomponents.js` that polyfills Web Component support:

 This step is provisional until web components are natively supported in browsers.